 - 1. All banners to be hung in the University Center and Edgewater Hall must be approved and hung by Campus Information & Visitor Services.
 Once approved, CIVS will coordinate placement and removal of banners in these buildings. - 2.
 Requests to hang banners outside must be made through Facilities Management through the online request form on the Facilities web page. - 3.
-Banners to be hung in the Student Activity Center must be approved and hung by the Department of Student Life.
+Banners to be hung in the Student Activities Center must be approved and hung by Laker Life.